Befunge

 Befunge is a two-dimensional stack-based, reflective, esoteric programming language.
 It differs from conventional languages in that programs are arranged on a two-dimensional grid.
 "Arrow" instructions direct the control flow to the left, right, up or down, and loops are constructed by sending the control flow in a cycle.
 It has been described as "a cross between Forth and Lemmings".

+Befunge was created by Chris Pressey in 1993 for the Amiga.
+The language was designed to be as hard to compile as possible, featuring self-modifying code and a multi-dimensional playfield.
+Despite this, several compilers have been written for the language.
+The original Befunge-93 specification limited programs to an 80x25 grid, and while not Turing-complete, subsequent extensions like Funge-98 expanded the concept to achieve Turing completeness.

+The name "Befunge" originated from a typing error in an online discussion.
+While it was designed to be difficult to compile, compilers such as bef2c and Betty have managed to implement the language using various techniques.
+Befunge programs are characterized by their use of arrows to change control flow, and they can produce outputs like random number sequences or classic "Hello, World!" messages.

 History

 The language was originally created by Chris Pressey in 1993 for the Amiga, as an attempt to devise a language which is as hard to compile as possible.
 Note that the p command allows for self-modifying code.
 Nevertheless, a number of compilers have subsequently been written.
 A number of extensions to the original "Befunge-93" specification also exist, most notably Funge-98, which extends the concept to an arbitrary number of dimensions and can be multithreaded, with multiple instruction pointers operating simultaneously on the same space.
 Befunge-extensions and variants are called Fungeoids or just Funges.

 The Befunge-93 specification restricts each valid program to a grid of 80 instructions horizontally by 25 instructions vertically.
 Program execution which exceeds these limits "wraps around" to a corresponding point on the other side of the grid; a Befunge program is in this manner topologically equivalent to a torus.
 Since a Befunge-93 program can only have a single stack and its storage array is bounded, the Befunge-93 language is not Turing-complete (however, it has been shown that Befunge-93 is Turing Complete with unbounded stack word size).
 The later Funge-98 specification provides Turing completeness by removing the size restrictions on the program; rather than wrapping around at a fixed limit, the movement of a Funge-98 instruction pointer follows a model dubbed "Lahey-space" after its originator, Chris Lahey.
 In this model, the grid behaves like a torus of finite size with respect to wrapping, while still allowing itself to be extended indefinitely.